Reducing customer wait time and employee workload with a digitized onboarding flow.

 Summary

-I was both the product owner and sole designer of this project.
-I created, from scratch, a digital customer onboarding flow for MagiQuest, the most popular attraction at Great Wolf Lodge (GWL) aside from their waterpark.
+I was the product owner and sole designer of this project.
+I created, from scratch, a digital customer onboarding flow for MagiQuest, the second-most popular attraction at Great Wolf Lodge (GWL).
 By moving more of the onboarding online rather than in the store, we could shorten in-store lines, getting more people excited to play MagiQuest and more visibility on MagiQuest upsells.
 GWL anticipated a multi-million dollar revenue increase from this project.

 I collaborated with stakeholders, iterated constantly, and championed the user through the whole process.